IBM-Cloud/terraform-provider-ibm/website/docs/d/resource_group.html.markdown

 The following arguments are supported:

 * `name` - (Optional, string) The name of the IBM Cloud resource group.
-You can retrieve the value by running the `bx resource groups` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+You can retrieve the value by running the `ibmcloud resource groups` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
   **NOTE**: Conflicts with `is_default`.

 * `is_default` - (Optional, boolean) Specifies whether you want to import default resource group.
 The default value is `false`.